 But what do they mean?

 In my opinion, the 4th trait, Empathy, is the most important.
-It about having the ability to identify and understand how another person is feeling and imagine yourself in that person’s situation.
+It is about having the ability to identify and understand how another person is feeling and imagine yourself in that person’s situation.
 Empathetic people make an effort to make someone feel better.
 They are open to viewpoints beyond their own and avoid making judgments.

 Lots of love xxx